-Oil firm as Saudi output dips, Iran sanctions loom
+Oil rises as Saudi output dips, U.S. drilling stalls

 Markets also anticipated an announcement from Washington later on Monday on renewed U.S. sanctions against major oil exporter Iran.
 So-called "snapback" sanctions are due to be reinstated at 12:01 a.m.
 EDT on Tuesday, according to a U.S. Treasury official.

-Spot Brent crude oil futures were trading at $73.23 per barrel at 0602 GMT on Monday, up 2 cents from their last close.
+Spot Brent crude oil futures were at $73.42 per barrel at 0653 GMT on Monday, up 21 cents, or 0.3 percent, from their last close.

 U.S. energy companies last week cut oil rigs for a second time in the past three weeks as the rate of growth has slowed over the past couple of months.